davidhassell/cmip7repack/README.md

            cmip7repack: 1/1 files (134892546 B) repacked in 5 seconds (26978509 B/s) to total size 94856788 B (29% smaller than input files)

-       If the repacked file file.nc_cmip7repack is itself repacked, then since none of the variables now need rechunking, only the internl metadata is collated, which is very fast:
+       If the repacked file file.nc_cmip7repack is itself repacked, then since none  of  the variables now need rechunking, only the internal metadata is collated, which is very fast:

            $ cmip7repack -o file.nc_cmip7repack
            cmip7repack: Version 0.6 at /usr/bin/cmip7repack